heyJoshLee/delano/README.md

 Currently working on

 Then
-- add contacts
+- Model page designs
+- return all activies for org
 - contacts image upload
-- Activities polymorphic
 - quick page reloads
-- associations between user, business, deal, contact
 - rss feed reader
 - email from app
 - auto emails from chat GPT